-About Science Group plc
+About Science Group plc ¬

-Science Group plc (AIM:SAG) provides independent advisory and advanced product development services focused on science and technology initiatives.
-Our specialist companies, Sagentia, Oakland Innovation, OTM Consulting and Leatherhead Food Research, collaborate closely with their clients in key vertical markets to deliver clear returns on technology and R&D investments.
-With more than 350 staff worldwide, primarily scientists and engineers, the Group has R&D centres in Cambridge and Epsom with additional offices in London, Boston, Houston and Dubai.
+Science Group plc offers independent advisory and leading-edge product development services focused on science and technology initiatives.
+Its specialist companies, Sagentia, Oakland Innovation, OTM Consulting and Leatherhead Food Research, collaborate closely with their clients in key vertical markets to deliver clear returns on technology and R&D investments.
+Science Group plc is listed on the London AIM stock exchange and has more than 350 employees, comprised of scientists, nutritionists, engineers, mathematicians and market experts.